antsmo/dev-wales/README.md

 Data is stored in an [Airtable](https://airtable.com/) database and cached locally by the application for 30 minutes.
 Once the cache has expired it won't refresh until a web page is requested.

 HTML templates use the [Handlebars](https://handlebarsjs.com/) templating engine and live in the `/views` directory.

+For UI design and styling we're using the [Tailwind CSS](https://tailwindcss.com/) utility library.

+The app is currently hosted on [Heroku](https://www.heroku.com/home).
+Automatic deployments are enabled, so when changes are commited to the `master` branch it will build and deploy.

 ## Contributor guidelines